katemat/Tic-Tac-Toe-Game/README.md

  ### How it was done
  * started with simple steps, breaking big problem into small tasks
- * constantly use development tools (console.log) to debug and fix any small bug before it grow :)
+ * constantly used development tools (console.log) to debug and fix any small bugs before it grow :)
- * have a lot of coffee and a walk outside (avoid any contact with outside world lol, social distance rule applies :)
+ * have a lot of coffee and a walk outside (avoid any contact with outside world lol, social distance rules applies  due to COVID-19 :(

  ---